 How the Head of Strategy Can Benefit From PPM Software:

-Philip Martin, CEO, Cora Systems
+The thoughts of Philip Martin, CEO, Cora Systems

 The strategy realization office (SRO) is tasked with making sure that the company’s strategy gets implemented.
 So, as Head of Strategy, you’ll have to look at benefits being delivered – benefits realization, both planned benefits and actual benefits.
 You need to look at their capacity to figure out the best time to run a project.
 You need to be able to look at scenario comparisons.